“Tier 1” – Chad’s law firm is ranked as “Tier 1” among DFW law firms by the “Best Law Firms” publication.

 Chad’s success can be attributed to the fact that he has limited his practice to handling appeals and trial court motions likely to be at issue on appeal.
 After receiving degrees from U.T. and S.M.U., Chad served as a briefing attorney to the Fort Worth Court of Appeals.
 Since the time that Chad completed his service as a briefing attorney at the Court of Appeals, he has been amassing experience representing both plaintiffs and defendants on appeal, regardless of whether they won or lost at trial.
 He has also dedicated himself to drafting trial court motions with an eye to winning at trial . . . and having those wins be upheld on appeal.
 Before opening his own appellate law firm in 2005, Chad practiced appellate law at a medium-sized law firm and at a large law firm.

 Chad has served as president of the 2,400-member Dallas Association of Young Lawyers and on the board of directors of the 10,000-member Dallas Bar Association.
-Chad is Master in the William “Mac” Taylor Inn of Court and a former member of the Patrick Higginbotham Inn of Court.
+Chad is a member of the Executive Committee of the William “Mac” Taylor Inn of Court and is a former member of the Patrick Higginbotham Inn of Court.
 Chad is a National Merit Scholar and a Fellow of the College of the State Bar of Texas.